trmxvibs/AKGen/README.md

 Contributions are welcome!
 If you have any suggestions or improvements, feel free to open an issue or submit a pull request.

 # Disclaimer
-This tool is for educational purposes only.
 The developers are not responsible for any misuse of this tool.
 Use it at your own risk.